usual anonymous messages continue to roll in but for the most part they tread a

 Bexley is adopting everything that Barnet once had and recruiting someone from there to head up Property in Bexley seems likely.
 The writing is on the wall.

-Sure Mr. Thorogood will sweet talk the Leader on this and after reappointing Capita for Benefits and buying Capita’s integra system, it must be a foregone conclusion.
+Mr. Thorogood is sure to sweet talk the Leader and after reappointing Capita for Benefits and buying Capita’s integra system, it must be a foregone conclusion.

 For the second year running BexleyCo lost money.
 Amazing given the accounts show no expenditure.